cryptoprx/flipprxone/README.md

 ---

 © 2025 FLIPPRX ONE.
-CROAKWORKSAll rights reserved.
+CROAKWORKS.
+All rights reserved.

 **Your Keys.
 Your Crypto.
 Your Future.**